jaden-young/eiffel-store/README.md

 ## NOTE: This repo. is different then original eiffel vici due to following reasons:

-Orginal Eiffel Vici *
-Eiffel-Store +

-* It imports bulk events from JSON file and generate visualization at once.
+Orginal Eiffel Vici: It imports bulk events from JSON file and generate visualization at once.
 You cannot add event during run-time to database to reflect your changes to users.
-+ eiffel-store is integrated with MongoDB.
+eiffel-store: is integrated with MongoDB.
 Everytime, new event is added into database, the visualization is updated.

-* It is not connected to RabbitMQ
+Orginal Eiffel Vici: It is not connected to RabbitMQ
-+ It is connected to RabbitMQ.
+eiffel-store: It is connected to RabbitMQ.
 Download the source code from https://github.com/azeem59/rabbitmq-eiffel-store.git and run the the program which connects current eiffel-store to RabbitMQ.
 Publish the event on Bus and this program will connect RabbitMQ to visualization.
 The queue name is vici.
 I will put a jar file shorlty.

 At this moment, you need to refresh the client side to get the changes.
 I will update this soon.